1929 poster for the film by the Stenberg brothers

 Silent films were meant to be accompanied by music, often live as shown in the opening sequence in the film.
 The Shantser Cinema in Kyiv, where the scenes were filmed, had a 60 piece orchestra in the early 1900s.
 My Grandfather used to accompany silent films (including Westerns) in the local cinema on a more modest scale with his ‘cello in a string quartet!
 Dziga Vertov left notes to indicate the type of music he thought would suit the film but sadly his directions seem to have been ignored with one notable exception.

 Still the best accompaniment for the film by far is the Alloy Orchestra’s wonderfully percussive and exciting score of 1995 composed for the Pordenone Silent Film Festival, exactly the sort of ‘Constructivist’ music you could imagine being composed at the time, full of driving jazzy rhythms, metallic and other sound effects.
-The group, who specialise in silent movie music, made a careful study of Vertov’s notes (Vertov archive, Moscow) to his composer (Konstantin Listov) for the premiere of the film in 1929, and it shows.
+The group, who specialise in silent movie music, made a careful study of Vertov’s notes (Vertov archive, Moscow) to his composer (Konstantin Listov) for the Moscow premiere of the film in 1929, and it shows.
 The last few minutes of the film are a thrilling, mesmeric, combination of music, noise, and action, and the music carefully follows what is shown on screen unlike many of the other soundtrack attempts.
 The discovery of these notes was a major achievement in film scholarship, first written about by Professor Yuri Tsivian.
 Dennis James’ Filmharmonia and the Alloy Orchestra, were among a small handful of musicians to perform realizations of this intended score worldwide when the notes were uncovered in the mid-1990’s.
+Professor Tsivian kindly sent me a copy of these notes which cover 8 pages of precise instructions for each part of the film, detailed to the nearest second.
+Interestingly the overall running time of the film is shown as 01:04:32, considerably shorter than the prints available now, but the length obviously depends on the running speed.

 A digitally restored version of the film (2014) with this soundtrack (and the correct screen ratio) has been made by the EYE Film Institute (Amsterdam) and Lobster Films (Paris) from Vertov’s own print.
 This was left by him in Amsterdam in 1931 after travelling around Europe for the second time to promote his films.
 The clarity and quality of the images are a revelation after seeing so many poor examples and at last do full justice to the outstanding cinematography.